Who is Russell Watson? Wife, wedding and albums revealed

 Russell Watson’s health

-Upon recovery, Watson returned to the recording studio and released That’s Life, his 2007 album which he toured that year to great success.
+Upon recovery, Watson returned to the recording studio and released That’s Life (2007).
 But in October that year, an MRI scan showed that Watson’s tumour had regrown.
 He underwent emergency surgery and was for a while in a critical condition, undergoing extensive radiotherapy.

 When he finished radiotherapy in 2008, he decided to return to music.
 Strangely, Watson’s treatment gave a brand new range and timbre to his voice: “The tumour could have been growing for 10–15 years in my nasal cavity, so when I had cut it out I went from a V8 to a V12!”